FoE-Info/FoE-Info-Docs/README.md

 easily copy info, so you can paste into your own docs.

-*coming soon* post data direct to discord or Google Sheet
+post data direct to discord or Google Sheet

 We use and recommend [Brave](https://brave.com/foe988) browser for playing FoE

-we've been using and developing this tool for around 2 years. we innovate, not imitate.
+we've been using and developing this tool for around 5 years. we innovate, not imitate.

 ## Support